 Defining Experimental Aviation.
 Making History Once Again.

 This car started out as an F-104 Star-fighter jet, stationed at Edwards Air Force Base in California.
-It was used as a chase plane for some of the greatest experimental aircraft in history, among them the X-15 and the Northrop-Grumman B-2 Stealth Bomber.
+It was used as a chase plane for some of the greatest experimental aircraft in history, among them the X-15 Rocket Plane, SR-71 Blackbird and XB-70 Bomber.

 All Volunteers.
 On a quest to do something incredible.

 Our crew is made up of some of the very best in their engineering and technical fields, from aerodynamics to electrical.
 What at first may seem like a motley crew of people, is a team of absolute intelligence.
 When they come together, they are selflessly building an amazing piece of history.